-For a comprehensive look of the campus, refer to the map at the beginning of the catalog.
+For a comprehensive look of the campus, refer to the map on page 6 of this catalog.

 Aims Community College is a single educational institution consisting of the main campus in Greeley (including the Corporate Education Center), campuses in Fort Lupton and Loveland and various outreach sites throughout our service area.
 The degrees and certificates are conferred by Aims Community College.
 The College does not offer all programs at all campuses.
-Students who begin their education on the Fort Lupton and Loveland Campuses may need to complete program requirements on the Greeley Campus.
+Students who begin their education on the Online, Fort Lupton and Loveland Campuses may need to complete program requirements on the Greeley Campus.
 The matrix below identifies programs available at each campus.